vfarcic/devops24/manuscript/01-sts.md

 What we got with the combination of a StatefulSet and a Headless Service is a stable network identity.
 Unless we change the number of replicas of this StatefulSet, CNAME records are permanent.
 Unlike Deployments, StatefulSets maintain sticky identities for each of their Pods.
 These pods are created from the same spec, but they are not interchangeable.
 Each has a persistent identifier that is maintained across any rescheduling.

-Pods ordinals, hostnames, SRV records, and A record are never changed.
+Pods ordinals, hostnames, SRV records, and A records are never changed.
 However, the same cannot be said for IP addresses associated with them.
 They might change.
-That is why it is crucial not to configure other applications to connect to Pods in a StatefulSet by IP address.
+That is why it is crucial not to configure applications to connect to Pods in a StatefulSet by IP address.

 Now that we know that the Pods managed with a StatefulSet have a stable network identity, we can proceed and configure MongoDB replica set.